 In 1967 Jenkins became chancellor of the exchequer, the second most important post in the Cabinet.
 Over the next three years his main strategy was to get the balance of payments in the black.
 By the time of the 1970 General Election he had acquired the nickname of "Surplus Jenkins".

 The Conservative Party won the 1970 election.
 When the new House of Commons assembled Jenkins was elected deputy leader of the Labour Party.
 At the 1971 Party Conference he argued strongly for Britain to join the European Community.
 Jenkins lost the vote by five-to-one and he upset the party when he defied a three-line whip to vote with the Conservatives on this issue.

 The Labour Party won the 1974 General Election and Jenkins once again became home secretary.
-The following year he led the successful "yes" campaign in the referendum on membership of the European Economic Community.
+He was responsible for two important pieces of legislation, the Sex Discrimination Act (1975) and the Race Relations Act (1976).
+He also led the successful "yes" campaign in the referendum on membership of the European Economic Community.
 When Harold Wilson resigned in 1976 Jenkins stood for the leadership of the party.
 However, he came only third behind James Callaghan and Michael Foot.

 In 1977 Jenkins left the House of Commons to become president of the European Commission in Brussels.
 In this post he began to advocate the idea of European monetary union.
 This was considered to be too radical at the time and the result was the introduction of the European monetary system.
 However, he had laid the foundations for what was later to become the single currency in 2002.